Raghavendra-Pujar/Issue-Tracker-Backend/README.md

-# Issue-Tracker-Backend
-This is backend of Issue-Tracker

-Project Name - Issue Tracking Tool
-Deadline - 15 Days
+Project Description
-Project DescriptionThis project should be a ready to deploy, Issue Tracking Tool.
+This project should be a ready to deploy, Issue Tracking Tool.
 It must have all the features mentioned below and it must be deployed on a server before submission.
 You are allowed to use any kind of modules, libraries and tool you want.
 Features of the platform-